deansallinen/deansallinen.github.io/src/content/blog/nixos-react-native-android.md

 use flake
 ```

+Note: you'll need to add the changes in git otherwise you'll get some error stating flake.nix is not found. `git add -A && git commit -m "Add flake.nix"` worked for me.

 Now with all of that set up, when I `cd` into my project directory I get a change to my prompt confirming my environment is setup.

 ```bash